Lecture | February 22 | 5-7 p.m. | 3335 Dwinelle Hall

 Ruth Marshall received her DPhil in Politics from Oxford University, and joined both the Department for the Study of Religion and Political Science in 2008, after having spent 8 years living and researching in West Africa.
 She is the author of Political Spiritualities: The Pentecostal Revolution in Nigeria (U. Chicago Press, 2009) and numerous scholarly articles on the study of the political implications of Pentecostalism and postcolonial politics in West Africa.
 Her research and teaching are interdisciplinary, drawing on critical theory, political science, political philosophy, study of religion, anthropology, African and postcolonial studies.
 In 2013-14 she was a Faculty Fellow at the Jackman Humanities Institute.

-All Audiences, Faculty, Staff, Students - Graduate, Students - Undergraduate
+Faculty, Staff, Students - Graduate, Students - Undergraduate